 As a composer he has worked with many major classical orchestras but also for film, theatre, dance, opera and music theatre productions.
 He has also worked in the jazz field with former members of the Jazz Warriors and formed his own jazz ensemble, the Jazz Griots.
 He also keeps his creative diversity intact by writing for vocalists and spoken word artists in the pop, R ‘N’B, Reggae and Hip Hop fields.

 There will be a short support set of songs from young local rising star Victor Yugire.

-Under 18 tickets will be available for £7.00 on the door
+Under 18 tickets will be available for £7.00 by contacting the venue.

 WORKSHOPS LED BY TUNDE JEGEDE

 1. Workshop and talk for students, musicians and members of the public